kostantin-bozovic/kostantin-bozovic/README.md

 <h1 align="center">Hi 👋, I'm Konstantin from Belgrade 🏙️</h1>
 I'm a Computer Science enthusiast.
-Completed QA training at <b>IT Bootcamp</b>, completed both manual and automated testing.
+I have completed QA training at <b>IT Bootcamp</b>, completed both manual and automated testing.
 Now, I'm on a journey to further develop my skills in QA.

 ## 🔧 Technologies & Tools